 Melbourne Bioinformatics is one of 80 partners across Australia and internationally who are participating in this exciting project which aims to integrate genomic medicine into Australian healthcare.
 Members include clinical genetics services, research institutes, public pathology laboratories, hospitals, universities, professional bodies and patient advocacy groups.
 Their task?
 How can this relatively new practice of genome sequencing to aid in diagnoses be implemented into clinical practice in a responsible, reliable way?

 Our involvement in this project is through our existing relationship with Dr Natalie Thorne, Clinical Bioinformatics and Genomics Project Manager and Stream Lead, Innovation and Adoption, Melbourne Genomics.
-Andrew Lonie and Bernard Pope, Maillie Gall have been helping to curate a registry of clinical pipelines already in use throughout Australia with the aim of developing a standard vocabulary for pipeline comparison, and a structured representation for improved pipeline elucidation and visualisation.
+Andrew Lonie and Bernard Pope have led our effort to assist in curating a registry of clinical pipelines already in use throughout Australia with the aim of developing a standard vocabulary for pipeline comparison, and a structured representation for improved pipeline elucidation and visualisation.
 This involves finding out what is being used around the country, making sure these tools are searchable and findable and that they are documented in language which is uniform.
 For each workflow, the aim is to establish what version of a software is being used, what databases are being accessed and what filtering processes are being employed.